NickMatthews-1/SurfShark/README.md

 # SurfShark

 I am making this repository for the making the manual setup of Surfshark VPN via OpenVPN even easier then it already is.
 Of course instead of reading this you could just download my setup script and use that instead.
+This will work on any Debian based operating system.

+### Step Zero
+If you are downloading the script you need to do the following ```chmod +x surfsetup.sh```

 ### Step One
 Open a terminal